 Existing methods for predicting indoor daylight distribution rely on smoothened models, resulting in less accurate simulations.
 High costs of commercial devices for measuring angular daylight distribution limit widespread adoption and data collection.

-- Innovative Design: The device utilizes 12 LDRs and rotates azimuthally, capturing sky luminance data at discrete intervals for various sky patches
+- Innovative Design: The device utilizes 12 LDRs and rotates azimuthally, capturing sky luminance data at discrete intervals for various sky patches.

-- Cost-Effective: Much cheaper than commercial alternatives (INR 12,000 for prototype 1 and INR 4,000 for prototype
+- Cost-Effective: It is much cheaper than commercial alternatives (INR 12,000 for prototype 1 and INR 4,000 for prototype 2).

 The prototype device uses 12 LDRs to measure the luminance of the sky at different angles.
 The device is rotated on a vertical axis to measure the luminance of the sky at different azimuths.